The Experts in Prescription Drug Withdrawal

-- Our non-profit team guides you every step of the way through your taper.
+- Our non-profit team guides you every step of the way through your Clomipramine taper.

-- The Point of Return program includes nutraceuticals to minimize your symptoms.
+- The Point of Return program includes nutraceuticals to help minimize symptoms.

-- We eliminate possible interaction items so your withdrawal is more comfortable.
+- We eliminate possible interaction items so your Clomipramine withdrawal is more comfortable.

-- Instead of adding in other medications in an attempt to reduce withdrawal, we take an all-natural, non-drugging approach to addiction.
+- Instead of adding in other medications in an attempt to reduce withdrawal, we take an all-natural, non-drugging approach to Clomipramine dependency.